nikolasrist/test-examples/README.md

 # NodeJS Test examples
-Small repository showing a template to use component and integration tests with postgres within a project.
+Small repository showing a template to use component, integration and unit tests with postgres within one project.